-Nguyen Phuong Thao, founder and COO of Nguyen Khoi Green JSC., (Nguyen Khoi Farm) was selected as one of participants from 17 countries to join the training program held at London, UK from .
+Nguyen Phuong Thao, founder and COO of Nguyen Khoi Green JSC., (Nguyen Khoi Farm) was selected as one of the participants from 17 countries to join the training program held in London, UK.
 The training is highly tailored to each participant’s unique goals and challenges, as well as covering business fundamentals like business modelling, sales and marketing, leadership, value proposition and finance.
-Participants benefit from expert mentoring and support, as well as membership of a thriving LIF alumni community.
+Participants benefit from expert mentoring and support, as well as membership in a thriving LIF alumni community.

 Nguyen Khoi Farm’s innovation and the mentoring from experts

-Attending with the business model cultivating the Circular Organic Agriculture Model (COAM), Nguyen Phuong Thao had the opportunity to express the potential farming innovation to the international fellows and experts.
-Originated with an idea of creating good foods in the way of respecting animals, environment and customers, Nguyen Phuong Thao and her co-founder Nguyen Luong Quyet created COAM.
+Attending with the business model cultivating the Circular Agriculture Model (CAM), Nguyen Phuong Thao had the opportunity to express the potential farming innovation to international fellows and experts.
+Originating with the idea of creating good foods in the way of respecting animals, environment and customers, Nguyen Phuong Thao and her co-founder Nguyen Luong Quyet created CAM.